1

 1. Natural Gas is Abundant

-One of the reasons natural gas is seeing rising demand is that it is an abundant natural resource.
+One of the good things about natural gas is that it is an abundant natural resource.
 The International Energy Agency (IEA) estimates there are enough recoverable natural gas resources to last around 230 years.
 Natural gas deposits are found around the world, making it easier for extraction and supply, potentially keeping prices low as long as the adequate infrastructure is present.

 2. Low Carbon Dioxide and Greenhouse Gas Emissions